cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 Another common example of this is when an endpoint like `/users/123` conditionally returns the private information of that used depending if you are that user or not.

-This is an example of pollution, consecuence of poor encapsulation.
+This is an example of pollution as a consecuence of poor encapsulation.
 Your otherwise static and easy cacheable API has been poisoned by one single dynamic field, and even worse, one you don't even need most of the time.

 There is for me **two golden rules in API design**: